Funding for Graduate Research Support in the Department of Theatre comes from two sources:

 - 1st Monday in February for events from October 1 - June 30

-- Meet with faculty advisor, who must sign the printed email to indicate support of the project
+- Meet with faculty advisor, who must sign the application to indicate support of the project (Electronic signatures are possible, if required)

 - Graduate Studies Committee will review application